 At what age should a child first visit the orthodontist?

 The Canadian Association of Orthodontists recommends that most children should have an orthodontic screening by age 7.
-This allows Dr. Banack, Dr. Haiat, Dr. Pearlman and Dr. Kirshenblatt to determine if orthodontic treatment will be required and the best time for the patient to be treated.
+This allows Dr. Banack, Dr. Haiat, and Dr. Pearlman to determine if orthodontic treatment will be required and the best time for the patient to be treated.
 Many of the dentists in our community have been trained to identify orthodontic problems early, and may refer you to our office earlier than age 7.

 Why are children being evaluated at such an early age?